-The data in these microdata files come from data obtained in September of 1998, January of 1999, and May of 1999 in the Current Population Survey (CPS).
+The data in these microdata files come from the June 2001, November 2001, and February 2002 Current Population Survey (CPS).
 The Census Bureau conducts the survey every month, although these files use data only from these months.
 The survey uses two sets of questions, the basic CPS and the supplement.

 Basic CPS.
-The basic CPS collects primarily labor force data about the civilian noninstitutional population.
-Field representatives ask questions concerning labor force participation about each member 15 years old and over in every sample household.
+The monthly CPS collects primarily labor force data about the civilian noninstitutional population.
+Interviewers ask questions concerning labor force participation about each member 15 years old and over in every sample household.

-The CPS sample includes coverage in all 50 states and the District of Columbia.
-The Census Bureau continually updates the sample to account for new residential construction.
-The Census Bureau divides the United States into 2,007 geographic areas.
-In most states, a geographic area consists of a county or several contiguous counties.
-In some areas of New England and Hawaii, the Census Bureau uses minor civil divisions instead of counties.
-We select a total of 754 geographic areas for sample.
-About 50,000 occupied housing units are eligible for interview each month.
-Field representatives are unable to obtain interviews at about 3,200 of these units because the occupants are not found at home after repeated calls or are unavailable for some other reason.
+The present monthly CPS sample was selected from the 1990 decennial Census files with coverage in all 50 states and the District of Columbia.
+The sample is continually updated to account for new residential construction.
+To obtain the sample, the United States is divided into 2,007 geographic areas.
+In most states, a geographic area consisted of a county or several contiguous counties.
+In some areas of New England and Hawaii, minor civil divisions are used instead of counties.
+These 2,007 geographic areas were then grouped into 754 strata, and one geographic area was selected from each stratum.

+About 60,000 occupied households are eligible for interview every month out of the 754 strata.
+Interviewers are unable to obtain interviews at about 4,500 of these units.
+This occurs when the occupants are not found at home after repeated calls or are unavailable for some other reason.